MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/kernel-mode-code-signing-policy--windows-vista-and-later-.md

 The following table shows signing policies for client operating system versions.

-To load on Windows Server 2016, drivers must pass HLK tests and be signed by the Hardware dashboard portal.
-Windows Server does not load [attestation signed drivers](../dashboard/attestation-signing-a-kernel-driver-for-public-release.md).

 Note that Secure Boot does not apply to Windows Vista and Windows 7.

 |Applies to:|Windows Vista, Windows 7; Windows 8+ with Secure Boot off|Windows 8, Windows 8.1, Windows 10, versions 1507 and 1511 with Secure Boot on|Windows 10, version 1607+ with Secure Boot on|